aferg44/csc1254-sp2016/info/faq.rst

 Q: Why no, half, or full credit?

-A: One purpose is to encourage due care.
-A moment of caution saves hours of debugging time.
+A: A moment of caution saves hours of debugging time.
    A student benefits more from the experience of receiving half-credit.
 Upon receiving half-credit for a missing semicolon, one is much less likely to miss semicolons in the future.
 My hope is that the sense of caution this inspires will extend to other coursework, such as in mathematics, or in other situations requiring thought about a procedure.

    Another is objectivity; with rules as clear-cut as these, it is hard to evaluate a student on anything but the correctness of the solution.
 Yet